 If you use the hand seamer / folder, your panel bend will not be perfectly straight, but do not worry about it as the gable trim will hide any imperfections.
 This will be a very tedious process, especially on a longer panel.

 If this will be your last panel, measure the distance between the edge of the roof and the edge of the last full panel – this will be the pan width of your last panel.
 Add at least an inch to this width for your fake lock.

 Make sure that you measure both top and bottom of the panel, as this width tends to be slightly off due to framing being out of square and panel creeping.
 You don’t want your panel to bump out by an inch or two!

-Once you have prepared your first and / or last panel, and created the fake lock to hook your gable trim to, line the panel up so it is flash with the rake board.
+Once you have prepared your first and / or last panel and you’ve created the fake lock to hook your gable trim into, you can then line the panel up so it is flash with the rake board.

-Hook your gable trim into the fake lock, pull it down with your fingers and drive in the color matching hex screws with rubber gaskets, approximately 12″ oc to secure it.
+Hook your gable trim into the fake lock, pull it down with your fingers and drive in the color matching hex screws with rubber gaskets, approximately 12″ on center to secure it.

 In some situations, mostly for aesthetic reasons, I measured 2″ from each end and measured the remaining distance for equal spacing of screws (which usually came out to about 10″ oc).

 In some situations, you will be required, or may choose to use a drip edge as gable trim.
 In that case, instead of bending up 1 inch of fake lock, bend down about 7/8″ lock to a 90-degree angle.
 Hook that side lock to the drip edge and fold in down with your fingers.
 Use hand seamer to tightly crimp the lock.